Songs of the Sea & Sea

 a vocalist, Richard also plays the guitar, tin whistle and fiddle.

-off Each Line" will certainly be available at the Festival.
-The
+the Westward", which will be available at the Festival.